Study Spaces Guidelines

 - Users must be present to be admitted to the one button studio.

-- Upon arriving at the library, users should visit the service desk to present their current MC ID card and check in.
-At the Germantown and Rockville libraries, the user will borrow the room key.
+- Upon arriving at the library, the user should visit the service desk to present their current MC ID card, check in, and receive the room key or pass.

-- At the end of the reservation time, users must return to the service desk to check out and, at the Germantown and Rockville libraries, return the room key.
+- At the end of the reservation time, the user must return to the service desk to check out and return the room key or pass.

-- If the user checks out or returns the room key late, a fine of $2 per hour, maximum $8, will be charged.
+- If the user checks out or returns the room key or pass late, a fine of $2 per hour, maximum $8, will be charged.

 - Each one button studio comes equipped with a microphone, studio light, and camera, all ready for use.